chalianwar/chalianwar.github.io/_pages/about.md

 Research Accomplishment winner for "Advancing Adversarial Robustness in AI Models".
 In 2020, I received two Research Accomplishment awards for my research on i) Enterprise-Strength Federated Learning for Hybrid Cloud and Edge, and ii) Container Storage.
-Most recently, I have been recognized with a 2021 Outstanding Technical Achievement Award on my contributions to the "Enterprise-Strength Federated Learning for Hybrid Cloud and Edge".
+In 2021, I received Outstanding Technical Achievement Award on my contributions to the "Enterprise-Strength Federated Learning for Hybrid Cloud and Edge".
 I am also a co-inventor of 10+ U.S. patents.